Chess25/Kanini-chess/Readme.md

 ### Compiling it yourself

-On Unix-like systems, it should be possible to compile Stockfish directly from the source code with the included Makefile.
+On Unix-like systems, it should be possible to compile Kanini chess directly from the source code with the included Makefile.

-Stockfish has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.
+Kanini has support for 32 or 64-bit CPUs, the hardware POPCNT instruction, big-endian machines such as Power PC, and other platforms.

 In general it is recommended to run `make help` to see a list of make